 Over the years this practice has led me to make all sorts of great changes in my home.
 Without all the distractions of cute little things, I can truly “see” my home again and address the real changes I need to make, and it almost always ends up with me painlessly and happily decluttering.

-Here’s to a pretty and purposeful home in 2017!
+Here’s to a pretty and purposeful home!